-An accomplished sailor and successful author, Jimmy Cornell has sailed 200,000 miles in all oceans of the world including three circumnavigations as well as voyages to Antarctica, Alaska and Spitsbergen.
+An accomplished sailor and successful author, Jimmy Cornell has sailed 200,000 miles in all oceans of the world including three circumnavigations as well as voyages to Antarctica, Patagonia, Alaska, Greenland, Arctic Canada and Spitsbergen.

-Thousands of sailors have fulfilled their dream of blue water cruising with the help of Jimmy Cornell’s books, among them the bestseller World Cruising Routes, now in its seventh edition.
-With nearly 200,000 copies sold to date, this is one of the best selling nautical publications in the world.
-Most of Jimmy Cornell’s books have been translated into several languages.
+Thousands of sailors have fulfilled their dream of blue water cruising with the help of Jimmy Cornell’s books, among them the international bestseller World Cruising Routes.
+Now in its 7th edition, and with 200,000 copies sold to date, this is one of the best selling nautical publications in the world.

 As the founder of the highly successful ARC transatlantic rally, Jimmy Cornell is credited with having devised the offshore cruising rally concept.
-Now in its 27th year, the ARC continues to be the largest, and most popular, transocean event in the world.
-In the last 28 years Jimmy Cornell has organized 24 transatlantic rallies, four round the world rallies and one round the world race, with over 3,000 boats and 15,000 sailors having participated in his sailing events.
+In the last three decades, Jimmy Cornell had organized 30 transatlantic rallies, five round the world rallies and one round the world race, with over 3,000 boats and 15,000 sailors having participated in his sailing events.
+His new series of rallies aimed at cruising sailors: the Atlantic and Blue Planet Odysseys now span the world.

 Jimmy Cornell was born in Romania in 1940.
 He grew up in Brasov and later attended Bucharest University where he studied economics.
 With his British wife Gwenda, he moved to London in 1969.
 He took up sailing while working as a reporter for the BBC World Service in London.